snatev/simple-election-dapp/README.md

 ## Features

-- **Add Candidates**: Admin can add new candidates to the election.
 - **Vote**: Users can vote for their preferred candidate.
 Each user can vote only once.
 - **Admin Panel**: Special functionalities for the admin, including adding and removing candidates.
 - **View Candidates and Votes**: Users can view the list of candidates and their respective vote counts.